 Participants must have a bachelor's degree from an accredited institution to earn credit.
-Attendance of at least 12 hours of sessions, workshops, and/or speakers at the CSTA Annual Conference is a prerequisite to course enrollment.
+A minimum of 8 hours of conference attendance is a prerequisite to course enrollment.
 Participants will need to complete the free non-degree seeking application with The College of St. Scholastica.
-Select EDU 5777: CSTA Annual Conference as the course you wish to register for and include the number of credits (1 or 2 credit options).
+Select EDU 5750: CS Professional Learning as the course you wish to register for and include the number of credits (1, 2 or 3 credit options).
 You can also visit the National Center for Computer Science Education booth at the conference to pick up information on how to register.
 Katie Wayne, graduate admissions counselor, will be available to help answer questions and prompt you with next steps.

 Please review the course syllabus.
 Details on the assignments required vary by credit (1 or 2 credits) and the directions and grading rubric are available in the syllabus.
-Your instructor will provide information at the beginning of the course on how to submit each assignment.
+Your instructor will provide information at the beginning of the course on how to submit assignments.
 All assignments are due by the end of the term, however, it is suggested that educators submit assignments as they are completed.
 It is recommended that you start completing assignments by the end of the conference.
+Examples of assignments include: